 So understanding your audience isn’t just about knowing what you should say to that person – instead, it’s a way to help you get a handle on how to present your information most effectively.
 For more help with adapting content for the audience of you presentation, download our free “Understand Your Audience” guide.

-Structure your presentation like a story
+Structure your presentation like a stor

 Stories are the core of communication: Storytelling techniques help you communicate in familiar and relatable ways.
 They are a clear and relatable way to present information, and help you craft content that is engaging throughout, as opposed to a long list of random slides on a topic.